-We see all kinds of output data for the LM3886 on the internet, mostly just by copying each other.
+We see all kinds of output data for the LM4766 on the internet, mostly just by copying each other.
 The data there is just general information, so specified for the least performing types.
 Basically it's the data of the ORIGINAL plastic versions.
-Copies as on many Ebay/Alibaba modules perform even less.
+Copies perform even less power.
+The TI datasheet shows following graphs:

 This text copying, mostly by non-technicians only reading the first page of a datasheet, results in incorrect or incomplete info.
 Better is to study the TI datasheet completely, which may be believed to be true and interesting data.
-The Texas Instruments LM3886 datasheet shows us following graph at page 14:
+The Texas Instruments LM4766 datasheet shows us following graph: